Medical Laboratory Technology, AAS

 An Acceptance Packet from Admissions is sent (by mail) to those individuals who successfully complete Phase II requirements.
 The acceptance packet will include the following items with due dates for completion:

 - Provisional Acceptance Letter

-- Accident and malpractice insurance must be purchased in the College Business Office at the time fall tuition is paid.
+- Receipt/proof of purchase for accident and malpractice insurance.
+This insurance can be purchased in the College Business office.

 The MLT program is only allowed to offer its program to residents of NC and GA at this time.
 The program offers its MLT courses online.
 All non-MLT prefixed courses may be taken online as well.
 Any courses not taken at SCC must be transferred in with a grade of “C” or better and approved by the registrar’s office.

 Labs are offered concurrently and can be completed on campus or in the student’s geographical area at a pre-approved clinical facility.
 Contact the program director for guidelines on selecting an off-campus clinical facility for performance of laboratory skills.